 A wise little Hobbit once said, “Don’t adventures ever have an end?
 I suppose not.
 Someone else always has to carry on the story.”

 Well, Peter Jackson carried J.R.R.
-Tolkien’s famous work The Lord of the Rings to the big screen, and now, Amazon’s Prime Video has decided to take a crack at it.
-But rather than focus on the journeys of Bilbo and Frodo’s journeys at the tail-end of Middle-Earth’s Third Age, Amazon’s instead decided to give us a glimpse into the world’s Second Age.
+Tolkien’s famous work The Lord of the Rings to the big screen, and now, Amazon’s Prime Video has decided to take a crack at it with Rings of Power.
+But rather than focus on the journeys of Bilbo and Frodo’s journeys at the tail-end of Middle-Earth’s Third Age, Prime instead decided to give us a glimpse into the world’s Second Age.

 If you’re looking for an estimated time period, the end of that age occurs roughly 3,000 years before the events of The Fellowship of the Ring.
 While the Frodos, Gimlis and Aragorns of the world are a long time away from being born, viewers will recognize the immortal elves Elrond and Galadriel—albeit looking a bit younger (as going backwards thousands of birthdays tends to do).

-And as Galadriel searches for remnants of Morgoth’s wicked servant Sauron, viewers might see many of the major events of this hectic age in this and perhaps subsequent seasons—including Sauron tricking the elves into creating the Rings of Power, the downfall of Númenor and even the War of the Last Alliance.
+And as Galadriel battles the rising threat of Sauron, viewers will see many of the major events of this hectic age in this and perhaps subsequent seasons—including Sauron tricking the elves into creating the Rings of Power, the downfall of Númenor and even (perhaps) the War of the Last Alliance.

 Now, if you’re not deeply invested in Tolkien lore, those events might not mean much to you.
-But the confirmation of those events within the series means that Prime Video hopes to stretch over 2,000 years of Tolkien history into a single show—something that will definitely be interesting to see in the episodes and seasons to come.
-By contrast, Frodo and Sam’s three-film journey to Mount Doom spans a mere six months.
+But the confirmation of those events within the series means that Prime Video hopes to stretch over 2,000 years of Tolkien history into a single show.

-Of course, with a story so large, it should come as no surprise that we’ll see quite a few creative liberties being taken.
-Its creators have already introduced a number of characters who make no appearance in Tolkien’s lore, and the somewhat empty Second-Age story of Galadriel is given a Prime Video drama series worth of additional story.
+To that end, the show’s creators have taken a few creative liberties, such as compressing these major events far closer together to avoid having to cycle through countless mortal main characters.
+Additionally, we’ve been introduced a number of characters who make no appearance in Tolkien’s lore, and the somewhat empty Second-Age story of Galadriel is given a Prime Video drama series worth of additional story.

-All that being said, the show still feels like the Lord of the Rings we’re used to.
-There’s swordplay, violence and a couple frightening creatures.
-While much of it is similar to Jacksson’s trilogy, the camera can reveal a bit more blood than viewers may be comfortable with, such as when a warg tears into a woman’s side or when a character’s arm is gruesomely snapped onscreen.
-However, though there were rumors of possible sexual content, we’ve yet to see anything more scandalous than a man briefly seen wearing a scrap garment similar to Gollum’s.
+All that being said, Rings of Power still feels like the Lord of the Rings we’re used to.
+There’s swordplay, violence and a couple frightening creatures—and the mayhem we see can often feel grittier and bloodier than than Jackson’s take on Tolkien: It can be extremely discomforting to watch, for instance, when a warg (a huge dog-like creature) tears into a woman’s side or when a giant spider splits an orc’s face open.
+Fortunately, though there were rumors of possible sexual content, we’ve yet to see anything more scandalous than a man briefly seen wearing a scrap garment similar to Gollum’s.

-And though families will want to be aware of the various spiritual elements that the various god-like Valar may introduce as the seasons continue (as a couple of them play a pretty significant part in the downfall of Númenor), even that’s still no different from what we’re accustomed to in The Lord of the Rings.
+And though families will want to be aware of the various spiritual elements that the various god-like Valar may introduce as the seasons continue (as a couple of them play a pretty significant part in the Second Age) even that’s still no different from what we’re accustomed to in The Lord of the Rings.
 After all, Gandalf, Saruman, Sauron and even the Balrogs are all, in essence, lesser gods who served said Valar.

-Aside from a bit of increased violence over the Jackson trilogies, it seems that the biggest issue so far is just how much creative license the series will take away from its source material.
+Aside from some increased violence over the Jackson trilogies, it seems that the biggest issue is just how much creative license the series will take away from its source material.
 But still, we’ll be the first to light the warning beacons of Gondor should any dangers arise to our audience.

 Episode Reviews